Rokutann/nalist.el/README.md

 ### nalist-set `(key value nalist &key (testfn 'eq))`

-Set a pair with KEY and VALUE in NALIST by finding KEY with TESTFN.
+Find a pair with KEY in NALIST with TESTFN, and set its value VALUE.

-It destructively changes the value of KEY with VALUE if their is a pair with KEY already, otherwise creates a new pair with KEY and VALUE.
+It destructively changes the value of KEY with VALUE if their is already a pair with KEY, otherwise creates a new pair with KEY and VALUE.

 (fn KEY VALUE NALIST &key (TESTFN 'eq))